-Soils-Wetland and goose management activities should result in a range of impacts to the soils at Anacostia Park.
+Soils-Wetland and resident Canada goose management activities should result in a range of impacts to the soils at Anacostia Park.
 Grazing by resident Canada geese of shoreline areas that currently support vegetation result in the further removal and loss of turf, terrestrial vegetation, and/or wetland vegetation (which hold soil) and result in erosion during excessive rain events.

 Water Resources-This topic includes hydrology and water quality.
 A reduction of wetland vegetation cover by resident Canada goose herbivory could affect water quality.
 Wetland vegetation effectively protects soils from eroding thus preventing further degradation of the wetlands, particularly during storm events.
 Erosion of soil into waterways can cause an increase in turbidity, a decrease in water clarity, and result in poor water quality.
 Specific hydrology techniques have been described in this plan/EIS that would benefit hydrology by infiltrating stormwater into soils, reducing the volume of stormwater runoff and improving stream and channel flow.
+The effects of climate change on hydrology are also considered and discussed under this resource.
 Resident Canada goose fecal material adds pathogens to the water, thus reducing water quality.
 A reduction of resident Canada goose feces at the park could improve water quality.